adjstreams/twitch-user-notes/README.md

 ### I installed the extension, but don’t see anything?

-Make sure you’re logged into Twitch and refresh the tab.
+Make sure you’re on the Twitch website and refresh the tab.
 Then right click on usernames in chat or sidebars to add/edit a note.
 Your existing notes will show as tooltips.

 ---